xquery/ml-utils/README.md

 Small collection of home grown command line tools for working with MarkLogic.

+__WARNING__- Use these utilities at your own risk, they are not supported in any way.

 ## Usage

 Download [release](https://github.com/xquery/ml-utils/releases) appropriate for your operating system and run the included install script.